giva16/drawio-custom-lib/README.md

-# SoaML Extension for Diagrams.net
+<h1 style="text-align: center;"> SoaML Extension for Diagrams.net </h1>

-## 1- Introduction

-### 1.1 - What is SoaML?

-Service Oriented Architecture Modeling Language (SoaML) is a modeling language that enables us to architect and model Services Oriented Architecture (SOA) systems.
-SoaML extends the Unified Modeling Language (UML) profile to provide the modeling capabilities to describe how people, organizations, and different components of a system provide and use services in order to achieve a common business goal within a community, or a distributed computing environment.
-The SoaML specification is created and maintained by the <a href="https://www.omg.org/">Object Management Group (OMG)</a>.Furthermore,

-### 1.2 - What is the SoaML Extension for Diagrams.net?
+# About

-This extension is simply a collection of SoaML libraries that enables the user to draw SoaML diagrams within the <a>diagrams.net</a> web application and the <a>draw.io</a> desktop App created by JGraph Ltd. All syntax and semantics of the SoaML diagrams within this extension are based on the <a href="http://www.omg.org/spec/SoaML/">OMG SoaML specification</a>.
-The extension was developed as part of my bachelor's thesis at the Vrije Universiteit Amsterdam and is specifically designed to provide students of the <a href="https://studiegids.vu.nl/EN/courses/2022-2023/X_405061#/">Service Oriented Design course</a> run by <a href="https://research.vu.nl/en/persons/patricia-lago">prof. dr. Patricia Lago</a> at the Vrije Universiteit Amsterdam, with a lightweight open-source tool to draw SoaML diagrams for their course assignments.
-However, this extension is open for use and modification by anyone who is interested in modeling SOA systems.
+This extension is a collection of SoaML libraries that enables the user to draw SoaML diagrams within the <a>diagrams.net</a> web application and the <a>draw.io</a> desktop App created by <a>JGraph Ltd</a>.
+The diagrams in each library are based on the<a href="http://www.omg.org/spec/SoaML/">OMG SoaML specification</a>.
+The SoaML extension for diagramas.net was developed as part of my bachelor's thesis at the Vrije Universiteit Amsterdam and is specifically designed to provide students of the <a href="https://studiegids.vu.nl/EN/courses/2022-2023/X_405061#/">Service Oriented Design course</a> run by <a href="https://research.vu.nl/en/persons/patricia-lago">prof. dr. Patricia Lago</a> at the Vrije Universiteit Amsterdam, with a lightweight open-source tool to draw SoaML diagrams for their course assignments.
+However, this extension is open for use and modification by anyone who is interested in modeling SOA systems using the SoaML notations provided.

-### 1.3 - What are the SoaML Libraries?

 This extension provides the user with a colleciton of 5 SoaML libraries, with each library containing the elements for a specific SoaML diagram.
 The four libraries are: